Anonymity and trust online: an interdisciplinary project

 This research project funded by the Swedish Science Council is a three year project and is based at the Department of Sociology, Stockholm University.
 The project lies at the heart of SIRG.
 It focuses on the varying effects, both positive and negative, of online anonymity on two separate online arenas; online auctions and digital gaming.
 This mixed methods project draws from the interdisciplinary nature of the researcher and strives to bring new insight into the workings of social interaction on the Internet.

-Lina Eklund, PhD, Department of Sociology, Stockholm University.
+Lina Eklund, PhD, Department of Informatics and Media, Uppsala University.

 Fatima Jonsson, PhD, Department of Media Technology, Södertörn University

 Jonas Karlsson, PhD-Candidate, Department of Sociology, Stockholm University.

 Charlotta Boström, PhD-Candidate, Department of Economics, Stockholm University.

 The Internet has grown rapidly, both in number of users and the number of uses, and is now a part of everyday life in both work and leisure.
 The Internet is used for searching information in a variety of areas, bank errands, buying and selling goods as well as services, and also to socialize and relax through social networking and gaming.
 Unlike offline, online interaction in its basic shape is characterized by a high degree of anonymity, which creates an environment of low trust and weak reciprocal behaviour.
 Theoretically, this should lead to frequent breakdown of social order as the destructive behaviour of individuals would complicate any form of cooperation.